dalder1/CompetitiveWordle/README.md

 `list.append` and `list.remove` in Python, but are thread safe.

 `Format.py`
-- Contains a function for creating an ANSI-code formatted string(terminology?).
+- Contains a function for creating an ANSI-code formatted string.
 The string is formatted to print colors for correct and semi-correct letters.

 `*-test.py`